andreadv/Statuscake-Push-Monitoring/README.txt

 To set the service up you need an account at stauscake.com.

-You have to insert this URL in the Statuscake module setting page.
+Statuscake allows to submit a time, which is shown in the detailed test information charts.
+The module automatically measures the cron run time, and sends this to statuscake.

 NSTALLATION